Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 Envelope must be clearly postmarked on or before Sept.
 15.

-• Hand-delivery by statutory deadline of Sept.
-15 to the BOE Office:
+• Hand-delivery to the BOE Office:

 1325 Pearl St. (1st floor), Boulder